jaclu/tmux-mouse-swipe/README.md

 Once installed, try pressing down right button and swipe up, down, left or right on any pane.

-Once you release the button, tmux should switch window after horizonal swipe and session after vertical.
+Once you release the button, tmux should switch window after horizontal swipe and session after vertical.

 If you only have one Window or Session, a message will be displayed